 An organisation like Motor Insurers' Bureau (MIB) is more than the sum of what it does.
-It is also what people know and believe us to be - and that's why our reputation as a good corporate citizen demands that we act ethically and with integrity at all times.
+It is also what people know and believe us to be - and that's why our reputation as a good corporate citizen demands that we always act ethically and with integrity.